FediLoRA: Practical Federated Fine-Tuning of Foundation Models Under Missing-Modality Constraints: Related Work

 \subsection{Heterogeneous LoRA for FL}

 Given the homogeneous LoRA constraints the FL capability of capturing the full diversity of client contributions, a line of works using heterogeneous LoRA emerges.
+FlexLoRA ~\cite{nips/BaiCQYL24} aggregates the full LoRA matrix $\Delta W$ from clients on the global server followed by a Singular Value Decomposition (SVD) to each client to select their singular vectors.
+This method uploads the complete training parameters before performing aggregation and decomposition, which makes it difficult to apply in real-world scenarios.
 In HetLoRA~\cite{emnlp/ChoL0FJ24}, during local training, the clients apply the rank self-pruning according to local resources.
-The global server aggregates the heterogeneous LoRA from clients by a simple zero-padding and sparcity-weighted aggregation.
+The global server aggregates the heterogeneous LoRA from clients by a simple zero-padding and weighted sparcity aggregation.
 The global LoRA is then truncated to distribute to the clients.
 The work in ~\cite{naacl/byun-lee-2025-towards} replaces the zero-padding in HetLoRA with a strategy that replicates rows and columns from the high-quality clients' matrices to match the required dimensions, preserving the important information in high-priority clients and further improving the convergence speed.
 FLoRA~\cite{nips/WangSHS0LL24} proposes a noise-free stacking-based aggregation method for heterogeneous LoRA without distributing the LoRA parameters back to the clients.
-FlexLoRA ~\cite{nips/BaiCQYL24} aggregates the full LoRA matrix $\Delta W$ from clients on the global server followed by a Singular Value Decomposition (SVD) to each client to select their singular vectors.
+LoRA-FAIR~\cite{bian2025lora} introduce additional module to keep fair in different clients LoRA.
 None of these works address multimodal or missing modalities.